Skip to main content

 Where Is The Evaporator Coil Located?

 The evaporator coil in an air conditioning system is typically located indoors, often within the air handler unit or attached directly to the furnace.
-Here are common locations where you might find the evaporator coil:
+Here are common locations where you might find the evaporator coil, or evap coil:

 • Fan Coil Unit: In systems where the fan coil is a standalone unit, the evaporator coil is housed inside the fan coil cabinet.
 This unit is usually located in a utility closet, basement, attic, or sometimes within a dedicated mechanical room.